 Style and Versatility

-While style is a subjective metric, certain styles tend to be more versatile and can be worn in a wider variety of occasions.
-Traditional leather models are typically very versatile and can be worn on both formal and casual occasions, during travel, or for general daily use.
-Nylon models tend to be more sporty and are usually lighter and softer, making them more comfortable and ideal for active use, but might not be as appropriate in the office or on a more formal occasion.
-Simple designs with classic colors and materials can usually be worn in a variety of situations.
+Although style is undeniably subjective, certain styles tend to be more versatile and can be worn for a variety of occasions.
+Traditional leather models are typically very versatile and look at home during formal and casual occasions alike.
+Nylon models tend to be less formal and are usually lighter and softer, making them more comfortable and best suited for active use.
+However, they might not be as appropriate in the office or for a business meeting.
+Simple designs with classic colors and materials can usually be worn for a variety of situations.